bamtron5/webpack4-example/README.md

 1. `yarn install`
 2. `yarn start`
 3. after build goto `http://localhost:8080`
-4. your build is watched, changes will refresh your pages or you could use HML.
+4. your build is watched, changes will refresh your pages or you could use HML (Hot Module Reloading).

 ### other concerns:
 1. routing